rijuvenator/natural-time/README.md

   * Then do 1G – &delta; to get the 1's place, N
   * Now the 10's place does c – 7 which is 5
   * Leaving us with a final answer of 5N.

+How about fractions of time?
+One-fifth of an hour in standard time is 0.2 hours, 12 minutes, or 720 seconds.
+But one-fifth in base 60 is just 0. and the symbol for one-fifth of 60, or c, so 0.c.
+That means one-fifth of an hour is

+  * 0.c hours
+  * c minutes
+  * c.0 seconds

 ### Natural Time Extensions and Jokes